When a Cyclone threatens South Australia

 It passed through, as all good storms do, we woke to bright sunshine despite the wind still blowing and the severe weather warning is still in place, it felt a lot less serious in the light of the sun.
 We continued our trek West, going over the same roads we had the day before you could see the destruction left behind.
 Tree debris littered the road, branches and even old fallen trees turned the long straight roads into obstacle courses, the cattle in the field looked stressed and some of the lakes had burst their banks from all the rain.
 We were certainly glad we followed our gut and moved when we did, or Mo might have been in need of a new windscreen at the very least.

-This might have been a minor storm for the locals in their houses, but as first-time van dwellers, it has opened our eyes to the hurdles we might face as we head further into proper hurricane territory in Queensland.
+This might have been a minor storm for the locals in their houses, but as first-time van dwellers, it has opened our eyes to the hurdles we might face as we head further into proper cyclone territory in Queensland.
 We’ve coped quite well with the Southern winter, but will Mo hold out once Winter comes to the North?
 Only time will tell, maybe we’ll need to retire Mo for something a little more sturdy.
 We’ll see.
 For now, Mo is plodding along nicely and we’ll continue to head to Adelaide without further weather troubles – hopefully!!